Quail Hill Remodel

 Assembly

 The existing house was stripped to its studs, old critter infested insulation was removed, and the building was re-insulated with blown-in insulation in the ceiling and walls.
-The crawl space was incapsulated and a continuous air barrier was created with attention to the existing construction the house using aerobarrier.
+The crawl space was incapsulated and a continuous air barrier was created with attention to the existing construction using aerobarrier.
 New aluminum clad wood, low-e, windows and doors were installed and integrated into a WRB.
 The existing T1-11 siding was used as shear and the house was clad in cementitious, fire resistant, siding.
 A new metal roof replaced a failing composition roof.

 Climate Control